LearnersGuild/guide/General/Membership/membership-faqs.md

 #### What if I can't get a new Mac laptop by my start date?
 What should I do?

-You can elect to borrow a laptop from the Guild for use through Phase 2 of the program.
+You can elect to borrow a laptop from the Guild for use through Phase 1 of the program.
 Make sure to select this option on your Enrollment Agreement.
+It will require a separate Loaner Agreement.

 #### What platforms and operating systems does Learners Guild use?